Tentacles (film): Release

 The film was a box office success, grossing $3,000,000.

+For the U.S. release, several cast and crew adopted "American"-sounding aliases, including director Ovidio G. Assonitis (as "Oliver Hellman"), composer Stelvio Cipriani ("S.W.
+Cipriani"), editor Angelo Curi ("A.J.
+Curi") and actor Enzo Bottesini ("Alan Boyd").

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 0% based on seven reviews, with a weighted average rating of 2.6 out of 10.